Skip to content

 • Product or service issues

-That’s why modern Social Media KPIs must include customer care performance ; not just marketing metrics.
+That’s why modern social media KPI frameworks must include customer-care performance, not just marketing metrics.

 🟢 Paid & Organic Interaction KPIs